-I could have added a serial port just like my DIR-300 mod, but I think it’s the bestsolution.
+I could have added a serial port just like my DIR-300 mod, but I think it’s not the best solution.
 Because I still need to bring down my router, find my serial cable, plug it in and connect to it.
-I wish that the device has a bluetooth capability, so I can connect to it (via bluetooth serial port profile), fix any problem that it has, and I don’t need to move or plug anything, and hopefully I don’t even need to restart the router and wait for it to boot.
+I wish that the device has a bluetooth capability, so I can connect to it (via bluetooth serial port profile), fix any problem that it has, and without moving or plugging anything, and hopefully I don’t even need to restart the router and wait for it to boot.

 So I bought a 7.32 USD bluetooth module from Aliexpress and installed it on my RT-N16.
 Some of you may think that it is a bad idea, because bluetooth interferes (somewhat) with WIFI, but I don’t plan to keep constant connection via bluetooth, and when I do make the connection, the data that I am transferring is very small (may be just several kilobytes per minutes).
 So far in my testing, when connected via bluetooth, I didn’t notice any speed difference in WIFI transfer speed (even when transferring large files via WIFI) and typing furiously from my bluetooth terminal.
 Asus RTN16 only supports 2.4 GHz, but If your router supports 5GHz, I think you should use that band to eliminate any possible interference.

 Asus RT-N16 has a serial header ready to be connected (it even has labels on it, GND, RX, TX, VCC):